digital0iced0/headquarters/README.md

 * `/hq.help` -- Provides a list of help commands.
 * `/hq.start myhq` -- Starts a headquarter at your nearest Tool Cupboard with the name "myhq".
-* `/hq.quit` -- Allows you to quit your current headquarter.
+* `/hq.quit` -- Allows you to quit your current headquarter (only for non clan members).
 * `/hq.ffa` -- Provides details on how long until free for all is activated.
 * `/hq.status` -- Gives details about the player status, server configuration, and nearby headquarter.
 * `/hq.teleport` -- If enabled, allows player to teleport to their HQ.